Registration number 139

 In 1946, after the Second World War, she was bought by the Thurrock Essex & Grays Yacht Club in 1960 when she retired from service, but later suffered damage after a club house was built on the shore.
 She was advertised for sale in the Exchange & Mart for £100 and then for £1 and was finally purchased, but the Port of London Authority refused permission for her to be moved.

-The vessel was taken apart and sold for scrap in October 2011, but thanks to a campaign, the mast has been saved to shine once more within the safety of Thurrock Yacth Club's grounds.
+The vessel was taken apart and sold for scrap in October 2011, but thanks to a campaign, the Gull's mast and lantern have been saved to shine once more within the safety of Thurrock Yacht Club's grounds.

 Although this vessel has been disposed, we are lacking information on this particular vessel.
 If you have any information, past or present, please contact us.